 After you’ve scavenged an area, be sure to clear up after yourself out of respect for your local area and the reputation of the scavenging community.
 That means putting any trash bags back in the dumpster, and ensuring you’ve left the area as you found it.

 P.S.
-Some people have found art, cash, rolexes and even god-damn gold in the trash… Keep an eye out!
+Some people have found art, cash, Rolexes, and even god-damn gold in the trash… so keep an eye out!